apigee/apigee-hybrid-install/README.md

 An install script, *apigee-hybrid-setup.sh*, provides an easy tool for basic installation.
 You can use this script to create your hybrid installation and then modify it to fit your needs with [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 Alternatively, you can also create your hybrid installation from scratch using [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
-For more information about *apigee-hybrid-setup.sh*, see Apigee Hybrid Installation and Administration User Guide.
+For more information about *apigee-hybrid-setup.sh*, see Apigee hybrid Installation and Administration User Guide.

 All Apigee hybrid configuration properties are stored in YAML files, one for each major component.
 This allows granular control of your hybrid